randyrossi/vicii-kawari/doc/REGISTERS.md

 ## SPI Programming Register / Status Register ($d034)

 This register is used by config/flash programs to update the FPGA bitstream.
+The SPI register is not enabled unless it is first POKEd with the sequence 'S','P','I'.

 On Write: